Catanduanes State University: History

+Quality Policy - The Catanduanes State University commits to satisfy its clientele and all applicable requirements through the continual improvement of its quality management system processes, ensuring excellence in instruction, research, and community service for societal advancement.

-Organization and Administration
+Organization and administration

 The governance of the university is vested in the Board of Regents, abbreviated as BOR.

 The Chairperson of the Commission on Higher Education (CHED) serves as the Board's Chairperson while the President of the Catanduanes State University is the vice-chairman.
 The Chairpersons of the Committees of Higher Education of the Senate and the House of Representatives are also members of the University Board of Regents which are concurrent with their functions as committee chairpersons.

 The university students is represented by a Student Regent, which is also the President of the CatSU Federated College Student Council.
 While the Faculty Regent is nominated by the faculty members of the CatSU Federated Faculty Union.
 And the University Alumni are represented by the President of the CatSU Alumni Association.

 As of 2021, the members of the Board of Regents of the Catanduanes State University are: